 So, why does my build run faster on my laptop?

 We are sometimes compared to the speed of builds running locally, but the comparison is complicated.
 Think of it this way – a very common development box for many of our customers is a MacBook Pro with 4 powerful CPUs that typically costs around $3,000 USD and gets replaced approximately every two years.
 To provide the same horsepower for every build we would need to provision substantially more compute power and thus charge a substantially higher price for on-demand fleet capacity.

 Today, when paid customers get out of memory errors, they can contact support to get more memory allocated to their builds.
 And while our parallelism features typically increase build speed, in some cases orgs with compilation-intensive builds, like iOS and Android developers, may not be best suited for this setup.
 For now, when customers need more CPU power in their builds we suggest they talk with us about CircleCI Enterprise, where users can run their own instance of CircleCI and tune their own build fleet to the needs of their team.

 Rest assured, we’re always working on ways to get you more compute power when you need it.
-From on-demand build environments to caching of dependencies and source code to the industry’s easiest and most scalable parallelism setup to graphs that help identify bottlenecks, and a host of other features we’ve built over the years, at CircleCI we work every day to do our part improving your throughput turning code into software.
+From on-demand execution environments to caching of dependencies and source code to the industry’s easiest and most scalable parallelism setup to graphs that help identify bottlenecks, and a host of other features we’ve built over the years, at CircleCI we work every day to do our part improving your throughput turning code into software.
 Stay tuned over the rest of the year as we continue to roll out new ways to tune your builds.

 We always love to hear from you on how you could get the most out your CI/CD systems, so be sure to post your thoughts in our community forum.